Alena-Alexander/Design-Pattern/README.md

 move to make, and returns a tuple containing two ints.

 ## The Human Player class
-The Human player class represents teh human player that plays\
+The Human player class represents the human player that plays\
 against the AI it includes the make move function that plays a\
 symbol onto the board independently by calling the make move function\
 from the Game board class, and returns a tuple containing bool and a str.

 ## The Gameboard class
-The Gameboard class represents a 2 by 2 2D board that the Human\
+The Gameboard class represents a 3 by 3 2D board that the Human\
 player will be playing against the AI on.
 It includes the make move\
 function which places a symbol on the board.
 The is winner class,\
 calls four other functions in which based on the positions symbols\